HanMinung/DLIP/Lab/LAB2_REPORT/DLIP_LAB2_21800773_Hanminung.md

 ### 3.1.
 Proper range of HSV

-​			I found proper range of `[hmin, hmax, smin, smax, vmin, vmax]`to get the binary image which is applied 'inrange' function.
+​			I found proper range of `[hmin, hmax, smin, smax, vmin, vmax]` with trackbar option to get the binary image which is applied with 'inrange' function.
 Proper value of each components that I found with that technique is as follows :
 $$
 [hmin, hmax, smin, smax, vmin, vmax] = [0, 179, 0, 255, 144, 255]
 $$